Jesse Heilman was offended when his undergrad guidance counselor suggested he consider alternatives to pursing a PhD in particle physics.

 “It had been such a long and terrible debate, but they didn’t even ask what it was about,” she says.
 “They just immediately gave the credit to him.”

-The constant undercurrent of sexism gradually eroded Jin’s self-esteem.
+The constant undercurrent of sexism gradually eroded Zhang’s self-esteem.
 But she says it was the toxic research team she joined as a postdoc that finally toppled her sense of self-worth.

 “At first, I thought I could go toughen up and make it through this,” she says.
 “About three months into working with this group of people, I realized that they were not going to be my friends and that I had to take care of myself.
 I just wanted to finish my analysis and limit damage.”

-But as even more time passed, Jin became emotionally invested in the group and felt like she could—and needed to—personally fix the toxic environment.
+But as even more time passed, Zhang became emotionally invested in the group and felt like she could—and needed to—personally fix the toxic environment.

 “I thought I could change things and protect other people who were in similar situations,” she says.
 “I started to associate myself as part of the system and saw my role as a savior trying to save it.
 This is when I noticed that I started to have bad mental health issues.”